 Let’s take the example of parenting.
 Teaching your children life skills is essential as it enables them to function in the world, but if that concern arises from the unconscious attachment of the ego-mind, it will create fear in the child.

-The children may obey the parent out of fear, may even achieve success in the material world, but it will keep them restless and unhappy throughout their life.
+The children may obey their parents out of fear and may even achieve success in the material world, but it will keep them restless and unhappy throughout their life.